Slindo-M/example-repo/README.md

 **Bond Repayment Formula:** *repayment* = *i* x *P* / 1 - (1+*i*)^-n
 The Python equivalent: repayment = (1 * P)/(1-(1 + i)^**(-n))

-Each option has to print out an answer based on the input receievd and respective formula.
+Each option has to print out an answer based on the input received and respective formula.

 ## Code Application